precision-sustainable-ag/OpenCV_Competition2021/2_Data_Collection/DepthAI+RPi/Readme.md

 >>
 >> `python3 02_save_rgb_depth_data.py -sp /home/pi/collected_data/week1/$number/stop11/$(date +"%Y_%m_%d_%H_%M_%S") -n 30 -d -dr r -c use_calibration -f 3 -mc /home/pi/mono_calib.npz -rc /home/pi/RGB_calib.npz`
 >>
->> In the example, xxx
+>> Mono camera has no focus control, so in any case wait for 100 frames for the camera control parameters to kick in and then capture 'n' frames saved in 'sp'.
 >>
->> Mono camera has no focus control, so in any case wait for 100 frames for the camera control parameters to kick in and then capture 'n' frames saved in 'sp'

-At any point, use --help to get help on arguments to pass.

-Will save the disparity maps and the same maps conv to depth arrays (.npy) in the specified directory.
+>> Will save the disparity maps and the same maps conv to depth arrays (.npy) in the specified directory.
 Modified from the gen2-camera-demo script on depthai-experiments.

 > ### **03_save_video.py**
 > Save videos as 720p encoded h264 (mono) and 4K encoded h265 (color) on a specified path.